lawrennd/old_talks/_mlai/gaussian-processes.md

 \notes{Now we can use standard properties of multivariate Gaussians to write down the probability density that is implied over $\mappingFunctionVector$.
-In particular we know that if $\weightVector$ is sampled from a multivariate normal (or multivariate Gaussian) with covariance $\alpha \eye$ and zero mean, then assuming that $\basisMatrix$ is a deterministic matrix (i.e. it is not sampled from a probability density) then the vector $\mappingFunctionVector$ will also be distributed according to a zero mean multivariate normal as follows,
+In particular we know that if $\weightVector$ is sampled from a multivariate normal (or multivariate Gaussian) with covariance $\alpha \eye$ and zero mean, then assuming that $\basisMatrix$ is a deterministic matrix (i.e. it is not sampled from a probability density) then the vector $\mappingFunctionVector$ will also be distributed according to a zero mean multivariate normal as follows,}
 $$
 \mappingFunctionVector \sim \gaussianSamp{\zerosVector}{\alpha \basisMatrix\basisMatrix^\top}.
-$$}
+$$

 \notes{The question now is, what happens if we sample $\mappingFunctionVector$ directly from this density, rather than first sampling $\weightVector$ and then multiplying by $\basisMatrix$.
 Let's try this.
-First of all we define the covariance as
+First of all we define the covariance as}
 $$
 \kernelMatrix = \alpha
 \basisMatrix\basisMatrix^\top.
-$$}
+$$

 \code{K = alpha*np.dot(Phi_pred, Phi_pred.T)}

-Now we can use the `np.random.multivariate_normal` command for sampling from a multivariate normal with covariance given by $\kernelMatrix$ and zero mean,
+\notes{Now we can use the `np.random.multivariate_normal` command for sampling from a multivariate normal with covariance given by
+$\kernelMatrix$ and zero mean,}

 \code{for i in np.arange(10):
     f_sample = np.random.multivariate_normal(mean=np.zeros(x_pred.size), cov=K)